labstructbioinf/pLM-BLAST/README.md

 If the input file is in CSV format, use `-cname` to specify in which column the sequences are stored.

-It is recommended to sort the input sequences by length.
+It is recommended to sort the input sequences by length before running `embeddings.py`.

 ```bash
 # CSV input